fooplugins/foogallery-migrate/readme.txt

 == Description ==

+Are you tired of other gallery plugins?
+Are you looking for a different gallery plugin to try out?
+Are you looking for the best gallery plugin with the most free features?

-Tired of other gallery plugins?
-Now you can easily and effortlessly migrate to the best WordPress gallery plugin : FooGallery!
+Now you can easily and effortlessly migrate to the best WordPress gallery plugin : [FooGallery!](https://wordpress.org/plugins/foogallery)

 Migrate to FooGallery from other gallery plugins, including:

-*	Envira
+*	Envira Gallery
-*	Modular
+*	Modula Gallery
-*	NextGen
+*	NextGen Gallery
+*	Photo Gallery by 10Web
+*	Robo Gallery

+= Migrate Away From Envira =

+The lite version of Envira includes basic gallery features, like unlimited gallery creation with drag n drop reordering.
+There are a few setting to tweak within Envira, but to get the most out of it, you will need to upgrade to a paid version.
+OR, change to FooGallery!
+The free version of FooGallery has tons more features, including being able to choose different gallery layours, like masonry, image viewer, portfolio.

+= Migrate Away From Modula =

+Modula has 4 gallery layouts VS the 7 that come free with FooGallery.
+Modula also has a ton of settings to customize your galleries, but not as many as FooGallery offers.

+= Migrate Away From NextGen =

+NextGen has 3 gallery styles and a batch upload feature.
+More advanced features are only available with the paid versions of NextGen.
+FooGallery free has 7 gallery styles and a load of different settings to customize it to look perfect for your website and theme.

 == Installation ==